Worldwide Guide to Women in Leadership

 Appointed by the central government

-2005- Governor Rosario Salazar, The Inzá Reservation (Columbia)
+2005- ?
+Governor Rosario Salazar, The Inzá Reservation (Colombia)

 Head of an indiginas area